API Reference

 IMASdd.imas2json

-— Functionimas2json(@nospecialize(ids::Union{IDS,IDSvector}), filename::AbstractString; freeze::Bool=true, strict::Bool=false, indent::Int=0, kw...)
+— Functionimas2json(@nospecialize(ids::Union{IDS,IDSvector}), filename::AbstractString; freeze::Bool=false, strict::Bool=false, indent::Int=0, kw...)

 Save the IMAS data structure to a JSON file with given filename